ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/05_MD_post_analyses_calculation_and_summary/05_metal_analysis/README.md

 - This analysis was performed **only for the 5FWJ holo system**.
 - The final figure summarizes Mn²⁺ distances to selected coordinating residues using replica-averaged trends shown as mean ± SD (`n = 3`).
 - All replica-level `.xvg` source output files used in this analysis are stored in the `raw_outputs/` directory.
+- The CSV files in this directory contain processed summary outputs derived from the replica-level source data.
 - These outputs are intended for downstream interpretation and reporting.